Living Together or Married? Which Qualifies for an NZ Partner Visa?

 Final Thoughts

-Whether married or in a live-in relationship, both of those relationships are qualified for an NZ Partner Visa provided that they are stable, genuine, and founded on mutual trust.
+Whether married or in a live-in relationship, both of those relationships qualify for an NZ Partner Visa provided that they are stable, genuine, and founded on mutual trust.

 An expert will help you if you are not sure.
 An experienced immigration expert will tell you which documents are of top priority, how to present your application, and what may lead to a delay.